LTH Plumbing

 This is where the numbers get important.

-On Ergon's Tariff 33 (the interruptible economy tariff Ergon uses for hot water — power is available at least 16 hours a day and Ergon controls the switch), running costs drop to around $500–$700 per year.
+On Ergon's Tariff 33 (the interruptible economy tariff Ergon uses for hot water — power is available at least 16 hours a day and Ergon controls the switch), running costs for that same household drop to around $500–$700 per year.
 Most homes with electric hot water should be on Tariff 33 already — if yours isn't, an electrician can arrange the change with Ergon.
 The ongoing saving is significant.

 The 10-Year Picture